November 21, 2025

-It's Christmas, and thank you, I don't mind if I do - yes, I like a mince pie.
+I like a mince pie.
 But often with the ones I'm offered, I find the balance of pastry overwhelms the filling.
-These aren't quite the traditional pastry mince pies, but are made from puff pastry to be lighter, airier and absolutely delicious.
+So these ones aren't quite the traditional pastry mince pies, but are made from puff pastry to be lighter, airier and absolutely delicious.

 Ingredients: